-Colleen Kane is a program associate at the O’Neill Institute, where she provides comprehensive support to Tlaleng Mofokeng, the UN Special Rapporteur on the right to health.
+Colleen Kane is a program associate at the O’Neill Institute, where she provides comprehensive support to Dr. Tlaleng Mofokeng, distinguished lecturer at the institute and adjunct professor at Georgetown Law.
+In 2020, Dr. Mofokeng was appointed as the UN Special Rapporteur on the right of everyone to the enjoyment of the highest attainable standard of physical and mental health.

 Prior to joining the O’Neill Institute, Kane worked as a policy and legal affairs associate at Nadia’s Initiative (NI).
 In her role, Kane advanced policy efforts aimed at advocating for survivors of the 2014 Yazidi genocide in Iraq and survivors of conflict-related sexual violence.
 She provided support to Nobel Peace Prize Laureate Nadia Murad, engaged with international attorneys and partner organizations, and enhanced the Initiative’s advocacy work to hold the so-called Islamic State of Iraq and Syria (ISIS) accountable and seek justice for survivors.